northeastern-rc/rc-public-documentation/docs/source/connectingtocluster/linux.md

 (connecting-on-linux)=
 # Connecting on Linux

 Linux computers come with a Secure Shell (SSH) program called Terminal that you use to connect to the HPC using SSH.
-If you need to use software that uses a GUI, such as Matlab or Maestro, make sure to use the -Y option in the second step below using X11 forwarding.
+If you need to use software that uses a GUI, such as MATLAB or Maestro, make sure to use the -Y option in the second step below using X11 forwarding.

 ## Connecting to the Cluster on Linux